 This basic rule applies to you if you are looking to get out of a timeshare.
 For starters, most outfits that claim to know how to Sell a Timeshare, are really just good at making false promises in order to get your credit card number (the whole end-game).
 Listing your timeshare to make many thousands of dollars after the “sale” sounds really great…

-But, it often doesn’t matter whether you have a Hawaii timeshare like Shell Vacations or a Mexican timeshare like Grupo Mayan, or an Orlando timeshare or a Las Vegas timeshare, or even a name brand timeshare like Marriott timeshares, Hyatt timeshares, Wyndham timeshares, Hilton timeshares, Diamond timeshares, or a vacation club timeshare, even smaller timeshares, like Pueblo Bonito in Mexico and Vacation Internationale from Washington (not to be confused with Vacation Resorts International, VRI, but it’s pretty much the same deal there), because when they ask you for the money upfront to list a timeshare for many thousands that is not selling on eBay for even one dollar — it’s a very huge RED FLAG!
+But, it often doesn’t matter whether you have a Hawaii timeshare like Shell Vacations or a Mexican timeshare like Grupo Mayan (now Viadanta), or an Orlando timeshare or a Las Vegas timeshare, or even a name brand timeshare like Marriott timeshares, Hyatt timeshares, Wyndham timeshares, Hilton timeshares, Diamond timeshares, or a vacation club timeshare, even smaller timeshares, like Pueblo Bonito in Mexico and Vacation Internationale from Washington (not to be confused with Vacation Resorts International, VRI, but it’s pretty much the same deal there), because when they ask you for the money upfront to list a timeshare for many thousands that is not selling on eBay for even one dollar — it’s a very huge RED FLAG!